Wu (state): Literature

 The famed military strategist Sun Tzu, renowned for his military treatise The Art of War, served as a general under King Helü of Wu.

-Language
+Languages

-The rulers of Wu are said to be descendants of early Zhou, however the indigenous language of the Wu region is distinct from Old Chinese spoken by central Chinese states.
-Historians have attempted to link the language with Austronesian languages, Kra–Dai or a distinct Sino-Tibetan language.
+The rulers of Wu are said to be descendants of the early Zhou; however, the indigenous language of the Wu region is distinct from the Old Chinese spoken by the central Chinese states.
+Historians have attempted to link the language with Austronesian languages, Kra–Dai or a non-Chinese Sino-Tibetan language.
+A substrate of Kra–Dai languages has been detected in Wu dialects.

 Legacy

 "Wu" continues to be used as a name for the region around Suzhou and Shanghai and their regional speech, Wu Chinese.
 It was employed by other states and princes holding power in the region, most notably Eastern Wu of the Three Kingdoms, and Wu and Wuyue of the Ten Kingdoms.

 Connections with Japan

 Ambassadorial visits to Japan by the later Chinese dynasties Wei and Jin recorded that the Wajin of Japan claimed to be descendants of Taibo of Wu, traditionally believed to be the mythical founder of Wu.
 Several scholars suggest that the Yamato people and the Imperial House of Japan are descendants of the Wu and possibly Taibo.
 Many Japanese historians also link the early Japanese Yayoi people to the Baiyue tribes.